Tuwaiq-KotlinAndroid-DMM/HW_Week2_Day2_ClassInitialization/README.md

 Initialization:
 - Initializer block which initialize the class properties.

-Constructors:
+Or
-- Use secondry constructor to assigned properties.
+- Use secondry constructor to assign properties.

 Class functions:
 - addTest() will take name and score as parameters and the score should be between 0 and 100.
 Then it will return a map item <name,score>, name as key and score as value.